selwynpolit/d9book/book/queries.md

 ## Static and dynamic Queries

 Sometimes you will use static or dynamic queries rather than entityQueries.
-These use actual SQL versus the entityQuery approach where you build the various parts of the query.
+These use actual SQL versus the `entityQuery` approach where you build the various parts of the query using PHP.

 ### Static Queries